Advancing Local Clustering on Graphs via Compressive Sensing: Semi-supervised and Unsupervised Methods: Introduction

 \item Computationally the proposed method can also show benefits that our semi-supervised method can find all the clusters simultaneously which improves the ``one cluster at a time" feature of local clustering algorithms in terms of efficiency.
 We provide extensive experiments with comparisons to show the effectiveness of our methods in the low-label rates regime. \end{enumerate}

 The rest of the paper is organized as follows.
-In Section~\ref{secPrelim}, we present step-by-step procedure of the proposed methods in both semi-supervised and unsupervised settings, and prove their correctness under certain assumptions.
+In Section~\ref{secPrelim}, we review the necessary background and state the model assumptions for our tasks.
+In Section~\ref{sec:SSLC} and \ref{sec:USLC}, we present step-by-step procedure of the proposed methods in both semi-supervised and unsupervised settings respectively, and prove their correctness under certain assumptions.
 In section~\ref{secExp}, we show the experimental results of the proposed methods and compare them with the state-of-the-art semi-supervised clustering algorithms on various benchmark datasets.
 Finally, in Section~\ref{secConclusion}, we conclude the paper, discuss its limitations and societal impact.